Where to stay in Chiang Mai

-Known as the trendiest area of Chiang Mai and with a huge student population, Saintitham is in a perfect location to explore the Old City’s historical attractions and enjoy the buzzing nightlife of Nimman.
+Known as the party and fun area of Chiang Mai and with a huge student population, Saintitham is in a perfect location to stay if you want to explore the Old City’s historical attractions and enjoy the buzzing nightlife of Nimman.

 There’s also a thriving LGBTQ community-based in Santitham and a gay bar and club scene that draws a lot of people to the area.
 It’s the place to be if you want a more positive and progressive clubbing environment (and who doesn’t?).